-How Much Does a Stair Lift Cost?
-Breaking Down the Cost to Install a Stair Lift
+How Much Does a Stair Lift Cost to Install?

 If you or a family member are struggling to navigate the stairs, installing a stair lift can be a helpful solution.
 Stair lift costs range between $2,000 and $15,000, with the national average at $6,000.

 - Typical Range: $2,000 to $15,000

 - National Average: $6,000

 If you or a family member are having difficulty navigating up and down stairs due to an injury, illness, or mobility issues, a stair lift may be the solution.
 A stair chair lift is a motor-operated device that follows a track up and down the stairs to assist someone who is unable to navigate the stairs in their home.
 According to HomeAdvisor, stair lift costs range between $2,000 and $15,000, with the national average at $6,000.
 The price can vary because of the style and length of the lift; a curved or extended lift can cost between $9,000 and $15,000, but a standard straight lift shorter than 15 feet might only cost between $2,000 and $6,000.
 The benefits of installing a stairlift outweigh the price for many homeowners.
 Having a stairlift ensures independence and safety for those who need it.

 Factors in Calculating Stair Lift Cost

 Many factors impact stair lift cost.
 Prices differ from the national average due to staircase type, shape, length, installation and labor costs, lift and seat type, power source, and brand.